Coat Color:BlackBlack And TanBlack And SilverRedBelge

-Affenpinschers have a lifespan of 12 to 15 years, and they are generally hardy dogs, but they do have a few health issues to watch out for.
+Affenpinschers have a lifespan of 12-15 years.
+They are generally hardy dogs, but they do have a few health issues to watch out for.
 Knowing the health problems this breed is at risk for can help you keep your Affenpinscher healthy for a long time.

-- Patellar Luxation: This common issue in toy breeds occurs when the dog’s knee cap pops out of place, resulting in a limp.
+- Patellar Luxation: This common issue in toy breeds occurs when the dog’s kneecap pops out of place, resulting in a limp.
 Your vet can screen for this issue with a standard patella evaluation.
-If patellar luxation occurs in your Affenpinscher, talk to your vet about surgery to correct the problem.
+If patellar luxation occurs in your Affenpinscher, ask your vet if your dog needs surgery to correct the problem.

-- Heart Disease: Affens are susceptible to a few heart diseases, like patent ductus arteriosus (PDA) and mitral valve disease.
-PDA occurs when an arterial shunt doesn’t close after birth and may be treated with surgery.
+- Heart Disease: Affens are susceptible to a few heart diseases such as patent ductus arteriosus (PDA) and mitral valve disease.
+PDA is a congenital heart defect that occurs when an arterial shunt doesn’t close after birth and may be treated with surgery.
 Mitral valve disease occurs when the mitral valve weakens and doesn’t close properly.
-Treatments may include prescription medications or a low-salt diet.
-Responsible breeders should screen for heart issues before passing a puppy along to a new pet parent.
-If you’re concerned about possible heart anomalies, talk to your veterinarian.
+Treatments may include prescription medications and potentially a prescription diet, like Hill’s or Royal Canin.
+Make sure your breed has your puppy examined by a vet and, better yet, has a health certificate to screen for murmurs or other congenital abnormalities.
+If you’re concerned about possible heart anomalies, talk to your vet.

-- Vision Problems: Affenpinschers can develop eye problems like glaucoma (pressure that eventually damages the optic nerve) and cataracts (gradual clouding of vision).
-Affenpinschers are also more likely than other dogs to have Progressive Retinal Atrophy (PRA), a genetic eye disease.
+- Vision Problems: Affenpinschers can develop eye problems such as glaucoma (pressure that eventually damages the optic nerve) and cataracts (gradual clouding of vision).
+Affenpinschers are also more likely than other dogs to have progressive retinal atrophy (PRA), a genetic eye disease.
 Breeders should screen Affenpinscher puppies for PRA.
 If you think your puppy or adult dog has developed a new eye issue, talk to a veterinary ophthalmologist about treatment options, which could include medicine or surgery.